expo/expo/docs/versions/unversioned/sdk/admob.md

 title: Google AdMob
 ---

 Expo includes support for the [Google AdMob SDK](https://www.google.com/admob/) for mobile advertising.
 This module is largely based of the [react-native-admob](https://github.com/sbugert/react-native-admob) module, as the documentation and questions surrounding that module may prove helpful.
+A simple example implementing Admob SDK can be found [here](https://github.com/deadcoder0904/expo-google-admob).

 ## Usage